dentarg/auth0-blog/_posts/2017-11-17-authentication-provider-best-practices-centralized-login.markdown

 ### What is Embedded Login?

-**Embedded login** refers to a method of authentication wherein credentials are entered via an experience that is _embedded_ on a web app's domain with text inputs, or in the case of native apps, with inputs or an embedded WebView.
-Credentials are then sent to the authentication provider for login.
-In a web app, this is a _cross-origin_ request.
+**Embedded login** refers to a method of authentication wherein credentials are entered via an experience that is _embedded_ on an app's domain with text inputs and are then sent to an authentication provider for verification and login.
+This is a _cross-origin_ request.
 Embedded logins present a range of potential security and implementation challenges that cause issues for developers and users; as a matter of fact, [Google no longer supports an embedded approach when implementing OAuth](https://auth0.com/blog/google-blocks-oauth-requests-from-embedded-browsers/).

 ### What Do Centralized and Embedded Login Look Like?